What Do Bed Bug Bites Look Like?

 A few months later, when her older son complained of his skin crawling in the middle of the night, she checked on the baby and found his bed frame and mattress covered with bed bugs, with many in the process of feeding!

 The poor baby was helpless to do anything while being bitten.
 If you see something like this, it may indicate the infestation is close and should be easy to locate.
-If you need help finding them, look at our pictures of bed bug infestations.
+If you think you may have brought them home, our guide on how to get rid of bed bugs walks you through the next steps.